diefenbach/django-lfs/docs/developer/howtos/theme/index.rst

 =====================
-How To Create A Theme
+How to create a theme
 =====================

 In this how-to you will learn how to create a theme for LFS.